bigDataByChirag/file-analysis/README.md

 File Analysis
 ==================================

-This project is a Gin-based web server that provides endpoints for file and directory operations.
+This project is a Gin-based web server that can find the largest file in a directory and calculate the total size of a directory.
+It provides endpoints for file and directory operations.
 It includes structured logging using slog and environment variable management with godotenv.
-The server can find the largest file in a directory and calculate the total size of a directory.

 Prerequisites
 -------------